kdmccormick/open-edx-proposals/oeps/architectural-decisions/oep-0057-cores-and-extensions.rst

   * tools that are *not* invoked by other repositories, and
   * top-level documentation projects.

-* **Secondary** repositories are referenced and used by primary repositories, either by numerical version or by git hash.
+* **Lower-layer** repositories are referenced and used by primary repositories, either by numerical version or by git hash.
 These include:

   * libraries that are listed as explicit requirements by other repositories,
   * tools that are loaded and used by other repositories, and
   * documentation that is included into another documentation project.

-Note that a reposity's "kind" is just a tactical technical distinction;
+Note that a repository's layer is just a tactical technical distinction;
 it does not indicate the repository's importance, support level, or anything else qualitative.
+For example, an optional component may be defined in a top-layer micro-service repository, whereas a core architectural framework might be defined in a lower-layer library repository.